This note describes the history of expandfile, a simple Unix command line program for expanding templates.

 PHP

-PHP programs are expanded at runtime into HTML on every view.
+PHP programs are parsed and interpreted at runtime on every view; their execution can output HTML, access databases, and so on.
 PHP constructs look like <?php echo '<p>Hello World</p>'; ?> You can set and refer to variables that have string values.
-PHP has over 1000 builtin functions, including SQL access.
-(You can install a caching module into your server's web server that avoids unnecessary expansions.)
+PHP has over 1000 builtin functions, including SQL access, and is very popular.
+(You can install a caching module into your web server that avoids unnecessary parsing.)

 Hugo

-Just leanred a little about this recently.
+Just learned a little about this recently.
 Hugo is based on go instead of Perl; it uses Go's conventions about modules and source organization.
 Similar to expandfile, Hugo input consists of HTML and extension constructs -- Hugo uses {{ ... }} instead of %[ ... ]% .
 It has variables, function expansion, and function definition.
 Looks slick.
 It uses a kind of "markdown" to avoid writing HTML.
 It supports multi-language translation, themes, and static websites.